 The Physical, Emotional, and Financial Expenses of Surgical Staples

-The physical, emotional, and financial toll that results from a malfunction or misuse of a medical stapler can be overwhelming.
-If you have been harmed by surgical staples, there are numerous costs, costs for which you may be entitled to compensation.
+The physical, emotional, and financial toll that results from malfunctioning or misusing a medical stapler can be overwhelming.
+If you have been harmed by surgical staples, there are numerous costs for which you may be entitled to compensation.

-These include medical expenses, costs that can include treatment, therapy, and recovery support, as well as the costs of pain and suffering.
+These include medical expenses, costs that can include treatment, therapy, and recovery support, as well as pain and suffering costs.

 There is even the chance that funeral expenses could be part of a claim if surgical staples are connected to the wrongful death of a loved one.

 It’s important to remember that the compensations in a surgical staples lawsuit can include both past and future expenses.
-You likely have significant costs in past healthcare to recover from a malfunction, but it’s likely that future treatments, therapy, and care will be needed as well.
+You likely have significant costs in past healthcare to recover from a malfunction, but future treatments, therapy, and care will also be needed.
 You deserve to be compensated for these costs too.